 Additional training modules are offered by AccessForward, which has updated its Customer Service Standard training module for staff and volunteers to reflect the July 2016 updates.

-2015 was an AODA compliance reporting year and designated public sector organizations, including school boards, were required to file a report by the end of the year.
-2017 will be the next compliance reporting year.
+AODA Compliance Reporting2017 is an AODA compliance reporting year and designated public sector organizations, including school boards, are required to file a report by the end of the year.

 Ontario celebrated the 10th anniversary of the Accessibility for Ontarians with Disabilities Act in 2015.
 This landmark law has made Ontario a leader in accessibility and has also set a goal for an accessible province by 2025.

 The Accessibility for Ontarians with Disabilities Act, 2005 is proactive legislation that calls for Standards in Accessibility intended to make Ontario accessible by the year 2025.
 Under this legislation the following Standards have been developed: